fionnbharra/labels-to-placeholders/README.markdown

 ### Installation

-Text inputs and textareas require an associated label -- even if they're hidden -- so make sure your labels and inputs form a valid pair.
+Text inputs and textareas require an associated label -- even if the label is hidden -- so make sure your labels and inputs form a valid pair.
 By default the script will only select labels with the class 'inline':

 	<label for="my_input" class="inline">Insert text</label>
 	<input type="text" id="my_input" name="myinput" />

 Include the Javascript file (minified version recommended for production use) within your page and instantiate a new instance of InlineLabels:

 	var labels = new InlineLabels();